LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/introducing-the-enhanced-report-builder.md

 ![](img/new-look-and-feel.png)

-### Terminology

-With the new Infrastructure upgrade there are some changes in terminology which are relevant mostly for users who have edit access:

-* Dashboard ⇒ Dossier

-* Sheet ⇒ Chapter

-* Panel ⇒ Page

 ### Access
 The Analytics Builder can be accessed through the quick launch menu which is located on the bottom left of the navigation panel.

 ### Navigation
-Dossier navigation has been moved from the bottom of the dashboard to the top.
-There are also new headings for each panel inside the sheet for effective use.
+Dashboard navigation is performed at the top of each dashboard.
+There are headings for each panel inside the sheet for effective use.

 ![](img/navigation.png)

 ### New KPI widget
-The new KPI widget provides a quick visual snapshot of the current value of a KPI and how that KPI has changed over time.
+The KPI widget provides a quick visual snapshot of the current value of a KPI and how that KPI has changed over time.

 ![](img/new-kpi-widget.png)